 My Approach I use a multifaceted orientation that is informed by:

-an interpersonal process approach (a blend of interpersonal theory, object relations theory, and family systems theory developed by Edward Teyber)
+An interpersonal process approach (a blend of interpersonal theory, object relations theory, and family systems theory developed by Edward Teyber)

-attachment theory
+Attachment theory

 EMDR